apache/incubator-brooklyn/docs/guide/start/running.md

 ---
-title: Running Brooklyn
+title: Running Apache Brooklyn
-title_in_menu: Running Brooklyn
+title_in_menu: Running Apache Brooklyn
 layout: website-normal
 menu_parent: index.md
 ---

 This guide will walk you through deploying an example 3-tier web application to a public cloud.

-This tutorial assumes that you are using Linux or Mac OSX.
+This tutorial assumes that you are using Linux or Mac OS X.

-## Install Brooklyn
+## Install Apache Brooklyn

-Download Brooklyn and obtain a binary build as described on [the download page]({{site.path.website}}/download/).
+Download Apache Brooklyn and obtain a binary build as described on [the download page]({{site.path.website}}/download/).

 {% if brooklyn_version contains 'SNAPSHOT' %}
 Expand the `tar.gz` archive (note: as this is a -SNAPSHOT version, your filename will be slightly different):